augustuswm/requirejs-dust/README.md

 ## TODO <a name="todo".</a>

-* Test versus dust lib for finding partials
 * Can plugin name be abstracted out?
 * Test and implement behavior for relative paths.
+* Set up regex for more complex partials